Optional (9 credits from the following):

 - Be prepared for each rehearsal.
 Listen to recordings of great performances and discuss with your teacher what makes that particular collaborative relationship so artistic or powerful.

-The final mark for all recital projects, including opera roles, and repertoire exams and quick study, will be an average of the three grades submitted by the three examiners.
+The final mark for all performance exams will be an average of the three grades submitted by the three examiners.

-Read the recital exam grading policy (PDF) for more information.
+Read the Performance Examination Policy (PDF) for more information.